Corecii/Distance-Server/PLUGINDEV.md

 The distance server provides a `T GetPlugin<T>()` method, which returns the loaded instance of the given plugin type `T`.
 Add a reference to the other plugin type, and use `GetPlugin<T>` to get its plugin instance.
 Alternatively, just add a reference to the other plugin dll and use its static methods.
 Since the distance server loads all plugins before calling any plugin code, you should always get the already-loaded plugin.

 The BasicAutoServer plugin provides methods to customize server behavior, filter levels, and set a custom playlist.
 The WorkshopSearch plugin provides methods to search the workshop by parsing the user-facing workshop pages.

+### Versioning

+Plugins must indicate the server version that they are compatible with.
+This is used to warn the user of incompatible plugins, or indicate forks that may have different features at different versions.

+Until version 1.x.x, all minor version may contain breaking changes.
+See [the readme](/README.md) for more information.